Quiet Getaways In and Around Downtown Fort Lauderdale

 Two short nature trails offer a look at what Florida's coastline looked like (minus the bears, panthers and deer) before civilization sprang up.
 It's still plenty wild enough for mosquitoes, though, so bring bug repellant.

-The Terramar Visitor Center in Birch's old house was closed for renovation in 2012, but when open, offers displays about the area's natural history.
+The Terramar Visitor Center in Birch's old house offers displays about the area's natural history.
 Nearby is a concession where you can rent bikes, skates or a Segway to tool the peaceful two miles of paved road that circle the park.
 When you're ready for the beach again, get there handily through the pedestrian tunnel under A1A.

 Or just walk around and look – the park claims over 500 species of plants and 200 species of birds – and thank Hugh Taylor Birch.